- Course Code:

 Objectives and learning outcomes of the course

-On successful completion of the course, students should be able to state and explain:
+On successful completion of the module, students should be able to state and explain:

 - the general principles of criminal liability under English criminal law;